spacetelescope/jdaviz/docs/imviz/plugins.rst

 that is the input image reprojected to its optimal celestial WCS.

 Choose the desired image from the data selection menu, if applicable.
+Then enter the desired data label for the result.
-Then click on the :guilabel:`REPROJECT` button.
+Next, click on the :guilabel:`REPROJECT` button
+(this might take a while to complete, please be patient).

-If successful, a new reprojected image will be displayed in Imviz.
+If successful, a new reprojected image with the given label will be displayed in Imviz's default viewer and is now the viewer's reference data.
+The original image before reprojection is also removed from the viewer (but still available in the application's underlying data collection).

 .. _imviz-export-plot: